Galderma: Activities

-Galderma is specialized in the research, development and commercialization of skin care products and treatments across aesthetics, consumer care and prescription medicine.

 Galderma provides a range of over-the-counter and prescription dermatological products for skin care, aesthetics and treatment of conditions including acne, rosacea, psoriasis and other steroid-responsive dermatoses (SRD), onychomycosis (fungal nail infections), pigmentary disorders, skin cancer and skin aging.
-Galderma's activities are divided into three business units: aesthetics, consumer care and prescription medicine.
+Galderma's activities are divided into three business units: aesthetics, consumer care, and prescription medicine.
 Galderma's products are sold in more than 100 countries.

 Aesthetics

-In 2007, Galderma and Ipsen signed a licensing agreement for the distribution of the botulinum toxin Dysport, known as Azzalure in the European Union, for the improvement of glabellar lines (frown lines between the eyes).
+In 2007, Galderma and Ipsen signed a licensing agreement for the distribution of the botulinum toxin Dysport, known as Azzalure in the European Union.
 More than 40 million treatments have been performed in the United States and the European Union.

-The main brands are Restylane, Azzalure, Dysport, Alluzience and Sculptra.
+The main brands are Restylane, Azzalure, Dysport, Alluzience, Sculptra and Relfydess (relabotulinumtoxinA), which received a positive decision for use in Australia and in the European Union in July 2024.

 Consumer care

 Galderma's products are available over-the-counter to consumers.

 The main consumer care brands are Cetaphil, with its range of skin care products for all ages; Benzac and Differin OTC for mild-to-moderate acne; and Loceryl, used to treat fungal nail infections, and Alastin.